Have you ever wondered why beagles bark and howl so much?

-We do love a long walk and play with friends, however, mental stimulation is also a great way to ensure we are too tired to bark or howl.
+We certainly love a lengthy walk and some fun time with our buddies, but mental exercises are also an excellent way to make sure we’re too tired to bark or howl.

-One of my favorite things is when dad hides treats around the house when I’m in the garden and then tells me to go look for them.
+A thrilling game I personally enjoy is when my human hides treats around the house while I’m outside, then tells me to go find them.

 Here’s a list of 13 Ways to Keep a Beagle Mentally Stimulated.